 4. Teach bedtime appreciation.

 Children are always learning, no matter the time or the place.
 As a parent, you can educate your child on the importance of sleep.
-Teach them that resting is good for their health, and by getting the proper rest, they are able to have energy to play.
-By helping your child to appreciate their bedtime, you are able to create a better experience for you and them.
+Teach them that resting is good for their health, and by getting the proper rest, they can have the energy to play.
+By helping your child to appreciate their bedtime, you can create a better experience for you and them.

-It can be a challenge to maintain a regular schedule in the summer, but it is not impossible.
+It can be a challenge to maintain a regular summer bedtime schedule, but it is not impossible.
 With patience and tools for help, you can win the fight with sleep and still be the coolest parent in the world.